tomc0sm/PowH/README.md

  MITREATT&CK : https://attack.mitre.org/techniques/T1546/010/

  Adversaries may establish persistence and/or elevate privileges by executing malicious content triggered by AppInit DLLs loaded into processes.
-Dynamic-link libraries (DLLs) that are specified in the AppInit_DLLs value in the Registry keys HKEY_LOCAL_MACHINE\Software\Microsoft\Windows NT\CurrentVersion\Windows or HKEY_LOCAL_MACHINE\Software\Wow6432Node\Microsoft\Windows NT\CurrentVersion\Windows are loaded by user32.dll into every process that loads user32.dll
+Dynamic-link libraries (DLLs) that are specified in the AppInit_DLLs are loaded by user32.dll into every process that loads user32.dll

 Output fields: